Securing your Facebook Account from Hackers

 How to Turn on or manage two-factor authentication

-- Click on your profile picture in the top right, then click Settings and privacy.
+- Click on your profile picture in the top right, then click Settings and Privacy.

 - Click Settings.

-- Click Accounts Centre, then click Password and security.
+- Click Accounts Centre, then click Password and Security.

 - Click Two-factor authentication, then click on the account that you'd like to update.